WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 Here are a couple comparisons of the presentation of results (from different rides) including a couple to the far right with Zone details that are only available with the BOLT

-As of July 24, you can get the best prices on the Wahoo ELEMNT BOLT at stores I’ve found have among the best customer satisfaction ratings by clicking here on Competitive Cyclist, ModernBIKE, REI and in the UK/EU countries Wiggle, Chain Reaction Cycles.
+As of September 22, 2017, you can get the best prices on the Wahoo ELEMNT BOLT at stores I’ve found have among the best customer satisfaction ratings by clicking here on Competitive Cyclist ITK10 and in the UK/EU countries at Chain Reaction Cycles.

-If you favor the Garmin Edge 520, you can find deals below its full retail though still above the BOLT price.
-As of July 24, you can get the best prices on the 520 at stores I’ve found have among the best customer satisfaction ratings by clicking here on Competitive Cyclist, Power Meter City, Amazon, eBay, Wiggle, Tredz, ProBikeKit UK code ITK10, Chain Reaction Cycles.
+If you favor the Garmin Edge 520, you can get the best prices at stores I’ve found have among the best customer satisfaction ratings by clicking here on Competitive Cyclist ITK10, Power Meter City, Amazon, eBay, Wiggle, Tredz, ProBikeKit UK, Chain Reaction Cycles.

 * * * * *